 Most e-commerce sites tend to use the same photos from the suppliers, so it would be better to invest in more professional pictures.
 Besides, don’t forget to set proper ALT text and URL to images.
 The text should include the main keywords to add to a well-optimized website.

 So what is a landing page?
 How to increase your conversion to boost productivity?
-Long story short, we bet that after flicking through our article, you have got the answers to most questions about boosting conversion.
+Long story short, after flicking through our article, we bet that you have got the answers to most questions about boosting conversion.

 In general, choosing the best landing page for advertising channels is not always an uphill struggle.
 However, please don’t choose the best one; let’s pick the one that your audience often visits your landing page.